Begin your legal education journey with UT Law.

 We offer scholarships to many of our students to help offset the cost of their education and graduate with less debt.

-Candidates for the major scholarship programs are encouraged to complete their admissions applications by January 15 to receive priority consideration.
 The College of Law considers all diversity factors in the administration of its scholarship programs.
 Scholarships are retained for six semesters of law school, as long as the student remains in good academic standing and remains enrolled in the College of Law.

 *Note: The information on this page is for J.D. candidates only.
 View scholarship information for LLM students here.